-Vegan chocolate: I’d recommend using a vegan milk chocolate if you can get your hands on it such as Nomo but if not, a good quality vegan dark chocolate will work too!
+- Vegan chocolate: I’d recommend using a vegan milk chocolate if you can get your hands on it such as Nomo but if not, a good quality vegan dark chocolate will work too!
 You can also make your vegan milk chocolate if preferred.

 (full recipe and instructions are in the recipe card at the end of this page)

 Making the shortbread crust for the millionaires shortbread is super easy.
 Simply add all of the ingredients to a food processor and blitz until they stick together to form a dough.
 Press the dough into the base of an 8-inch square pan that's been lined with a little parchment paper.

 Note: You'll need a candy thermometer to make the butterscotch toffee filling, as it needs to be at a specific temperature in order to work.
 So I don't recommend attempting this recipe without one.

 To prepare the filling first add the vegan butter to a saucepan and melt over medium heat.
 Once it's melted, you can then add the remaining ingredients (sweetened condensed coconut milk, caster sugar, coconut cream, sea salt, and vanilla extract).
 Place the candy thermometer in the saucepan, or keep it near by and check the temp every couple of minutes.

 To keep in line with the butterscotch theme of this vegan millionaires shortbread they're coated in a mixture of chocolate and vegan butter.
 The vegan butter helps to keep the chocolate a little softer, making it more pleasant to bite into, it also adds a buttery flavor!